Learn about working with Cloud Anchors in your own apps.

 - Make sure you are close to where the anchor was hosted.

 - If you are too far away from a cloud anchor’s position, it might resolve incorrectly.

-- A cloud anchor might resolve incorrectly if your device camera is pointed at a space that is different from but visually identical to where the cloud anchor was hosted.
+- A Cloud Anchor might resolve incorrectly if your device camera is pointed at a space that is different from but visually identical to where the Cloud Anchors were hosted.